kevizali/MOF4FA/README.md

-# MOF_4_FA_removal

-Investigating formaldehyde removal using metal-organic frameworks through generative Artificial Intelligence screening Kevizali Neikha and Amrit Puzari*
+# Investigating formaldehyde removal using metal-organic frameworks through generative Artificial Intelligence screening
+Kevizali Neikha and Amrit Puzari*
 Department of Chemistry, National Institute of Technology Nagaland, Chumoukedima, Nagaland 797103, India.
-Correspondence email: amrit09us@yahoo.com

 This repository is an ongoing work for "Investigating formaldehyde removal using metal-organic frameworks through generative Artificial Intelligence screening"